Hetaeria oblongifolia: Taxonomy and naming

 Hetaeria oblongifolia was first formally described in 1825 by Carl Ludwig Blume and the description was published in Bijdragen tot de Flora van Nederlandsch Indie.
 The specific epithet (oblongifolia) is derived from the Latin words oblongus meaning "elongated" and folium meaning "leaf".

 Distribution and habitat

-The hairy jewel orchid usually grows on sheltered slopes in rainforest and near streams.
+Hairy jewel orchid usually grows on sheltered slopes in rainforest and near streams.
 It is found in Indonesia, Malaysia, New Guinea, New Caledonia, the Philippines, the Solomon Islands, Thailand, Vanuatu and in Queensland between the Kutini-Payamu National Park and Rockhampton.